Our pick of the very best mountain bike knee pads for everything from trail riding to enduro.

 Weight: 226g | Sizes: XS-XL | Rating: 9/10

 Sweet Protection’s Knee Guard is the lighter of its two offerings and is essentially a simple sleeve.
 There’s a viscoelastic pad over the knee cap that remains flexible in normal use but hardens in an impact, and the fit, although strange at first, works well, with a tight cuff around the thigh and looser fit at the calf.
-The pad isn’t removable, so retain its properties Sweet Protection recommends hand washing, which is a pain, but the Knee Guards are a good length and its easy to forget you’ve got them on.
+The pad isn’t removable, so to retain its properties Sweet Protection recommends hand washing.
+That’s a pain, but the Knee Guards are a good length and it’s easy to forget you’ve got them on.

 Read our full test review of the Sweet Protection Knee Guard